askonube/IR-VM-Brute-Force/README.md

 ![image](https://github.com/user-attachments/assets/e806d796-96d2-4e10-8c69-268dc9113e8a)

-Microsoft Sentinel will execute the query to log any accounts that failed login attempts on the `win-vm-mde` host machine.
+Another query will be executed against the data in the Log Analytics workspace to log any accounts that failed login attempts on the `win-vm-mde` host machine.
 In the following Incidents diagram, two entities will be displayed: the target device `(DeviceName)` under attack, and the remote IP addresses `(RemoteIP)` attempting the login.

 ![image](https://github.com/user-attachments/assets/eb293841-81f5-45bd-aa04-65d7ddef75d5)